ApplaudToPark/Spaceship-Titanic/README.md

 # Spaceship-Titanic
-To predict the number of safely transported people automatically, use Logistic Regression Algorithm adapting train data.
+- To predict the number of safely transported people automatically, use Logistic Regression Algorithm adapting train data.
+- This is from DACON